Who This Guide Is For

 Fees & earnings:

-FeetFinder promotes around 10% platform commission, but also uses mandatory subscription plans for sellers.
+FeetFinder lists a 10%–15% seller service fee, and also uses a separate seller platform fee.
 That means you're paying to stay listed, even in slow months.

 Pros: